Privacy Policy

 • We may also use specific approved contracts with our service providers that are based in countries outside the EEA.
 These contracts give your personal data the same protection it has in the EEA.

-Please refer to the Research Funding Privacy Notice for further information on international transfers
+Please refer to the Research Funding Privacy Notice for further specific information on international transfers during the peer review process for applications.

 Contact Us

-If you have any questions or you have concerns about how your data is processed, please get in touch so we can help resolve any issues.
-Please write to us at:
+You have the right to complain about how we use your personal information.
+If you have any questions or concerns about how your data is processed, please get in touch so we can help resolve any issues.
+Please contact us at [email protected] or write to us at:

 Worldwide Cancer Research,